 What does a Dragonfly DOJI Candlestick Pattern Signify

-A Dragonfly DOJI Candlestick pattern can occur both after a price drop or a price rise.
+The Dragonfly DOJI Candlestick pattern can occur either after a price drop or a price rise.

 A kind of T shape is created, as the low price of the period is significantly lower than the high, opening and closing prices, which are usually the same.